 Sample U.S. Passport

 A lawful permanent resident is someone with a legally obtained green card.
 This means that the person has a right to live in the United States permanently and may eventually become a U.S. citizen.
-The spouses of permanent residents are eligible for a green card.
+Spouses of permanent residents are eligible for a green card.

-The fact that your spouse has a green card now does not, however, guarantee that he or she will have it forever.
-Permanent residence can be lost, for example, if the person makes his or her home outside the United States or commits certain crimes or other acts that cause USCIS to begin removal proceedings and order the person deported.
-If your spouse were to lose permanent residence before you had finished the application process for a green card (which will likely take years), you would also lose your right to immigrate through the marriage.
+The fact that your spouse has a green card now does not, however, guarantee that they'll have it forever.
+Permanent residence can be lost, for example, if the person makes their home outside the U.S. ("abandons" residence) or commits certain crimes or other acts that cause USCIS to begin removal proceedings and order the person deported.
+If your U.S. resident spouse were to lose permanent residence before you had finished the application process for a green card (which will likely take years), you would also lose your right to immigrate through the marriage.

 A green card is not the same thing as a work permit card.
-If your spouse carries a card with the title Employment Authorization Document, he or she is not a permanent resident.
-A green card looks like the image shown below.
-The right to work in the United States is temporary, usually given to people who are waiting for a decision on an immigration application (including green card applications).
-You cannot get a green card through someone who only has permission to work here.
+If your spouse carries a card with the title Employment Authorization Document, that does not indicate status as a permanent resident.
+The right to work in the United States is temporary, usually given to people who are awaiting a decision on an immigration application (including green card applications).
+You cannot get a green card through someone who only has permission to work in the United States.